 Information conservation laws were introduced and studied in~\cite{Levin74,Levin84}.
 Information asymmetry and the complexity of complexity were studied in~\cite{Gacs74}.
 A history of the origin of the mutual information of a string with the halting sequence can be found in~\cite{VereshchaginVi04v2}.

 The notion of the deficiency of randomness with respect to a measure follows from the work of~\cite{Shen83}, and also studied in~\cite{KolmogorovUs87,Vyugin87,Shen99}.
-At a Tallinn conference in 1973, Kolmogorov formulated notion of a two part code and introduced the structure function (see~\cite{VereshchaginVi04v2} for more details).
+At a Tallinn conference in 1973, Kolmogorov formulated the notion of a two part code and introduced the structure function (see~\cite{VereshchaginVi04v2} for more details).
 Related aspects involving stochastic objects were studied in~\cite{Shen83,Shen99,Vyugin87,Vyugin99}.

 The combination of complexity with distortion balls can be seen in~\cite{FortnowLeVe06}.
-The work of Kolmogorov and the modelling of individual strings using a two-part code was expanded upon in~\cite{VereshchaginVi04v2,GacsTrVi01}.
+The work of Kolmogorov and the modeling of individual strings using a two-part code was expanded upon in~\cite{VereshchaginVi04v2,GacsTrVi01}.
 These works introduced the notion of using the prefix of a ``border'' sequence to define a universal algorithmic sufficient statistic of strings.
 The generalization and synthesis of this work and the development of algorithmic rate distortion theory can be seen in the works of~\cite{VereshchaginVi04,VereshchaginVi10}.
 More information on algorithmic statistics can be found in \cite{VereshchaginSh17,VereshchaginSh15}.

 The outlier theorem is an extension to the ``Sets Have Simple Members" theorem, first appearing in \cite{EpsteinLe11}.
-This theorem was derived from the work in~\cite{EpsteinBe2011}, which introduced a variant of Theorem 6 in~\cite{EpsteinLe11} to deficiencies of randomness.
-The first game theoretic proof to the results of~\cite{EpsteinLe11} can be found in~\cite{Shen12}.
+This theorem was derived from the work in~\cite{EpsteinBe2011}, which introduced a variant of Theorem 6 in~\cite{VereshchaginVi04}.
+The first game theoretic proof to the ``Sets Have Simple Members'' theorem can be found in~\cite{Shen12}.

 The formulas in this paper involving information with the halting sequence are compatible with the Independence Postulate, detailed in \cite{Levin84,Levin13}.
 The Independence Postulate is a generalization of the Church-Turing thesis.